-All reclamation activities shall be subject to a reclamation plan approved by the Department of Geology and Mineral Industries.
-The Applicant shall work with the property owner and the current lessee to ensure that reclamation is carried out in a manner that restores the property to its current use for grazing and hay production.
+All reclamation activities shall be subject to a reclamation plan approved by DOGAMI.
+The Applicant shall work with the property owner to ensure that reclamation is carried out in a manner that restores the property to its current use for grazing and hay production.

-Groundwater: The Applicant acknowledges that groundwater may be encountered in the mining of the subject property.
-If water is encountered, it will be pumped out of the mining area and infiltrated onsite into recharge trenches as described in the Hydrogeologic Characterization report and in Exhibit 33.
+Groundwater: The Applicant acknowledges that groundwater may be encountered while mining the Subject Property.
+If water is encountered, it will be pumped out of the mining area and infiltrated on-site into recharge trenches as described in the Hydrogeologic Characterization report and in Exhibit 33.
 Groundwater concerns pose economic, social and environmental issues for neighboring properties within the impact area.
 It is understood that requirements for groundwater monitoring and remediation may have economic consequences for the mine operator.
-Table 3 of the Aggregate Mine Hydrogeologic
+Table 3 of the Aggregate Mine Hydrogeologic Characterization report identifies wells that have potential to be influenced by mining activities on the Vanier property in the absence of mitigation.

-Characterization report identifies properties with water rights that have potential to be influenced by mining activities on the Vanier property.
+The Applicant has identified properties within the 500' buffer area for baseline testing.
+These properties identified by the Applicant primarily have relatively shallow wells (drilled above 40 feet) that are in the same aquifer and similar depth to the area proposed for mining.

-In addition to the wells and springs that the Applicant has identified for baseline testing, it is recommended that baseline testing also be conducted for properties within the 1000' buffer area documented in Table 3 of the Hydrogeologic Characterization report.
-These properties have relatively shallow wells (drilled above 40 feet) that are in the same aquifer and similar depth to the area proposed for mining.
-There are six wells that have been identified as having "possible adverse impacts."
+Baseline data shall be collected for said wells within the 500' foot buffer area prior to mining, and information collected shall be provided to the respective property owner and Crook County Community

-Baseline data shall be collected for the wells within the 1000' foot buffer area, including the three wells identified by the Applicant and the springs, prior to mining and information provided to the individual property owner and Crook County Community Development Department.
-These properties have relatively shallow wells (drilled above 40 feet) that are in the same aquifer and similar depth to the area proposed for mining.
-Baseline testing will consist of water level monitoring for the wells and discharge measurements of spring flow, as appropriate.
+Development Department.
+Baseline testing will consist of water level measurements for the wells and discharge measurements of spring flow, as appropriate.
 Baseline water quality testing will consist of GRO (Gasoline Range Organics), DRO (Diesel Range Organics), turbidity, total dissolved solids, iron, manganese, pH, conductivity and temperature.
-Organics of the wells are conductivity and temperature.